Conditions and Events that Cause Hearing Loss

-The first category of hearing loss is the most common, called “sensorineural.”
 Sensorineural hearing loss occurs when tiny hair cells within the inner ear (the cochlea) are damaged.
 Sensorineural hearing loss is permanent and, in most cases, there are no medical or surgical treatment options.
 Hearing aids are the primary treatment for sensorineural hearing loss.
 In some situations, such as when hearing aids have not been beneficial for particular patients with severe and profound sensorineural hearing loss, these people may benefit from cochlear implantation.
+Learn more.

 Hidden hearing loss describes hearing loss that cannot be measured by standard hearing tests, even though patients report difficulty hearing, especially in background noise.
 Learn more.

 It is estimated that half of the children born with hearing loss have a genetic cause.1 Genes make up DNA -units of heredity that are passed from parents to children.
 If a gene does not form normally, it is called a mutation.
 Some of these mutations cause hearing loss.

 Genetic hearing loss can be the result of non-syndromic or syndromic genetic mutations.

 Congenital Cytomegalovirus (CMV) is a common virus that can infect people of all ages.
 It is a member of the herpes virus family.
 One-third of children are infected by 5 years, and half of the adults are infected by 40 years.1 Usually, there are no signs or symptoms.
 In some cases, a mild illness including fever, sore throat, fatigue, and swollen glands may happen.
 CMV infection is not usually a significant problem except for those with compromised immune systems, or if the infection is passed to a baby before he or she is born.
 Infants with congenital CMV may be at risk for long-term health concerns.
 Learn more.

 Noise-Induced Hearing Loss